-Frictional Drive (CFD)
+Frictional Drive (V3 CFD)

-The Cobra Frictional Drive (CFD) is essentially a slip clutch that dissipates torque spikes transmitted from the rear wheel to the rest of the drive line and engine.
+The Cobra Frictional Drive (CFD) is essentially an adjustable slip clutch that dissipates torque spikes transmitted from the rear wheel to the rest of the drive line and engine.
 Instead of these torque spikes potentially damaging internal components, the CFD allows the transmission to slip with respect to the engine.
-For this to occur, the CFD must function properly by 'slipping' between a minimum torque value, and a maximum torque value.
+For this to occur, the CFD must function properly by 'slipping' above a minimum torque value.

-The slip torque of the CFD should be checked every 5 hours of operation.
+The safe minimum slip torque of the CFD should be checked every 5 hours of operation, after breakin.